caronc/apprise/README.md

 ```

 ### Configuration Files

 No one wants to put their credentials out for everyone to see on the command line.
-No problem: *apprise* also supports configuration files.
+No problem *apprise* also supports configuration files.
 It can handle both a specific [YAML format](https://github.com/caronc/apprise/wiki/config_yaml) or a very simple [TEXT format](https://github.com/caronc/apprise/wiki/config_text).
 You can also pull these configuration files via an HTTP query too!
 You can read more about the expected structure of the configuration files [here](https://github.com/caronc/apprise/wiki/config).
 ```bash
 # By default if no url or configuration is specified apprise will attempt to load
 # configuration files (if present) from: